Deep Dive: Single-boiler, double-boiler & dual-boiler machines – How the heating system affects your espresso

 The Single Boiler

-A single boiler has one boiler for brewing water and steam.
+A single boiler has one boiler for brew water and steam.
 You switch between the two, which takes a moment.
 For some, this is precisely the appeal: a conscious, sequential process.
 First the espresso, then the milk.
 No multitasking, but full attention to every step.

 The Heat Exchanger